Adi1001001/Tidebound/README.md

 # Tidebound
-Game made by Adi Padhi, Shivansh Randhawa and Neer Sheth.
+A Unity Game made by Adi Padhi, Shivansh Randhawa and Neer Sheth.
 Stemgames 2025/26